 Examples of sites with high Domain Authority

 Sites with a great amount of quality backlinks will usually be at the high-end of the Domain Authority scale.
-YouTube and Facebook are prime examples, these two sites have been referred by Internet users all over the web and in a natural way.
-Smaller business-orientated websites will obviously have lower DA scores due to fewer natural external links, unknown reputation and low traffic.
+YouTube and Facebook are prime examples.
+These two sites have been referred by Internet users all over the web and in a natural way.
+Smaller business-orientated websites will obviously have lower DA scores due to fewer natural external links.
+Unknown reputation and low traffic is also a factor.

 Difference between Page Authority and Domain Authority